smcclatchy/exp-design/_episodes/05-power-calc.md

 #### Introduction

 We have used the example of the effects of two different diets on the weight of mice.
-Since in this illustrative example we have access to the population, we know that in fact there is a substantial (about 10%) difference between the average weights of the two populations:
+Since in this illustrative example we have access to the population, we know that in fact there is a substantial difference (greater than 18%) between the average weights of the two male populations at 21 weeks of age.

 ~~~